 Politics Study Abroad Liaison

-To assist students with their academic choices abroad and to help answer any questions about receiving major/ minor credit while abroad, each academic department and program has assigned a faculty member to serve as the study abroad liaison.
-Politics majors who plan to study abroad should meet with the study abroad liaison before they go abroad, and again once they have returned from study abroad.
+To assist students with their academic choices abroad and to help answer any questions about receiving major/minor credit while abroad, each academic department and program has assigned a faculty member to serve as the Study Abroad Liaison.
+As every department has different policies regarding credit from abroad, the Study Abroad Liaison can assist you with guidance on major/minor credit.
+Find the Study Abroad Liaison for Politics here.

 Receiving Credit in Politics

-Politics Majors are required to meet with the Study Abroad Advisor (Professor Burg) to discuss appropriate Study Abroad programs and course selection that matches the Politics Department's expectations.
-If in doubt about the requirements for the Major, students should first meet with the Politics Department's Undergraduate Advisor (Professor Yak) to plan a program for how they will meet the requirements of the Politics Major.
+- Politics majors are required to meet with the Study Abroad Advisor to discuss appropriate Study Abroad programs and course selection that matches the Department of Politics' expectations.
+If in doubt about the requirements for the major, students should first meet with the Department of Politics' Undergraduate Advisor to plan a program for how they will meet the requirements of the politics major.

-Once students are back at Brandeis, the Study Abroad Office will review the courses taken abroad and approve courses that may be eligible for transfer credits.
-Students will then need to prepare a petition to the Politics Department's Study Abroad Faculty Liaison to have transfer credit approved.
+- Once students are back at Brandeis, the Study Abroad Office will review the courses taken abroad and approve courses that may be eligible for transfer credits.
+Students will then need to prepare a petition to the Department of Politics' Study Abroad Faculty Liaison to have transfer credit approved.
 Students should complete the Petition to Request Substitution for Requirement.

 - The syllabus are judged to fall FULLY within the subfield,

-- The course requirements are comparable to requirements of a typical course taught by the Politics Department (number and quality of readings, course requirements with respect to exams, papers, and presentations).
+- The course requirements are comparable to requirements of a typical course taught by the Department of Politics (number and quality of readings, course requirements with respect to exams, papers, and presentations).

 Summer Study Abroad

-If you plan to study abroad during the Summer, you should complete the Summer Academic Proposal of Study Form.
+- If you plan to study abroad during the summer, you should complete the Summer Course Proposal Form.